 Cover in D&D 5e (Explained): Half Cover, Three-Quarters, and Total Cover

-The three cover categories (rules)
+The three categories (core bonuses)

 Half cover